-Losing Your Green Card Abroad: What to do Next?
+Losing Your Green Card Overseas: What to do Next?

 Federal law requires transportation carriers, including commercial airlines, to check passenger passports or visas prior to boarding.
 Steep penalties are imposed on transportation carriers not following the law.
 Your green card or a reentry permit can serve as a replacement to a passport or visa.

 Did someone steal your green card?
 There are options to proceed with reentry into the U.S. if your green card has been lost, stolen, or destroyed.
 Form I-131A, Application for Travel Documents (Carrier Documentation), provided by The U.S. Citizenship and Immigration Services, allows green card holders to apply for travel documents in place of a green card.

 To qualify for filing a Form I-131A, applicants must:

 - Be returning from temporary overseas travel of less than one year, and their green card has been lost, stolen, or destroyed.

 - Be returning from temporary overseas travel of less than two years, and their reentry permit has been lost, stolen, or destroyed.